 Informant 25 said that his non-Muslims friends understand that Muslims do not eat non-halal food.
 Therefore, they do not eat non-halal food around their Muslim peers.
 It shows their respect for halal sensitivity among their Muslim peers even though they have the right to consume non-halal food.
-The non-Muslims' awareness of Muslims' sensitivity to non-halal food, in some way, influenced their food experience and level of tolerance.
-Muslim informant 23, from Kota Kinabalu, said;
+The non-Muslims' awareness of Muslims' sensitivity to non-halal food, in some way, influences their food experience and level of tolerance.
+Muslim Informant 23, from Kota Kinabalu, said:

-"When I shop around with my non-Muslim friend, she also inform(ed) me and pointed out those premises and restaurants that are selling non-halal food and she advises me to avoid buying food from those premises and restaurants".
+When I shop around with my non-Muslim friend, she also inform(ed) me and pointed out those premises and restaurants that are selling non-halal food and she advises me to avoid buying food from those premises and restaurants.

-The religious tolerance among East Malaysian communities particularly in Sabah goes beyond the expectation.
-A female Muslim informant 22 said;
+The religious tolerance among East Malaysian communities particularly in Sabah goes beyond expectation.
+A female Muslim Informant 22 said:

-"My family used to live in a village which is located in a remote area.
+My family used to live in a village which is located in a remote area.
 The villagers are all non-Muslims except my family.
-In one celebration, the villagers asked my father to slaughter the deer (halal meat), so that my family can also eat".
+In one celebration, the villagers asked my father to slaughter the deer (halal meat), so that my family can also eat.

-When we asked if the informants ever come across any negative experience in halal dining, two of the non-Muslims informants from Klang Valley highlighted the lack of choices in halal dining with Muslim friends.
+When we asked if the informants have ever come across any negative experience in halal dining, two of the non-Muslims informants from Klang Valley highlighted the lack of choices in halal dining with Muslim friends.
 One of them mentioned the difficulty in finding halal food when traveling abroad with Muslim friends.
 A male Informant 4 from Kuala Lumpur brought up his unpleasant experience:

-"Sometimes, when we go overseas like Australia or China, it's just a bit irritating when my colleagues say that oh I want to look for halal food, no halal food I don't want to eat.
+Sometimes, when we go overseas like Australia or China, it's just a bit irritating when my colleagues say that oh I want to look for halal food, no halal food I don't want to eat.
 It's a bit annoying when we go overseas when it is harder to find halal food.
-So that's basically the only negative experience of mine on halal dining".
+So that's basically the only negative experience of mine on halal dining.

 The informant felt annoyed with the strict restriction in that circumstance and this possibly affects his religious tolerance in dining.
 But, it was the only negative experience he had in halal dining which took place in a minority-Muslim populated country where the halal food availability is quite limited.
-We observe that one of the reasons halal dining is not a hindrance for socialization and easy toleration by the non-Muslims is the availability and variety of halal food and halal dining spheres in Malaysia.
+Based on the authors' observation, one of the reasons that halal dining is not a hindrance for socialisation and easy tolerance by the non-Muslims is the availability and variety of halal food and halal dining spheres in Malaysia.

-We observe the different layers of religious tolerance practised in halal dining in our study.
-Indeed, we agree with Newman (1978) that there are different degrees of acceptance and tolerance in religious differences in communities.
+This study unfolds different layers of religious tolerance practised in halal dining among Muslims and non-Muslims in Malaysia.
+This is in line with Newman's (1978) study which also demonstrates different degrees of acceptance and tolerance of religious differences in communities.
 Tolerance itself is a nebulous concept and has many layers of acceptance (Newman 1978).
-Some people may accept the differences wholeheartedly while others just endure the situation to avoid conflict.
-We believe that for every layer of tolerance, there must be a "story" and the complexities that shape the tolerance level and practices in a society.
+Some people might accept the differences wholeheartedly, while others endure the situation to avoid conflict.
+Undoubtedly, for every level and layer of tolerance, there must be a "story" and the complexities that shape the practices in a society.